mikacashman/ASE18SupResources/README.md

-#### This repository contains data for the ASE 2018 submitted paper entitled: Navigating the Maze: the Impact of Configurability in Bioinformatics Software.
-Due to the blind review process this will remain anonymous.
+#### This repository contains data for the ASE 2018 paper entitled: Navigating the Maze: the Impact of Configurability in Bioinformatics Software.
+* Authors: Mikaela Cashman, Myra B. Cohen, Priya Ranjan, and Robert Cotingham

 ### Contents
 This repository contains data for the three subjects presented in the paper: BLAST, MEGAHIT, and FBA (both GUI and MFA).